Aleksandar Vučić: Relations with Israel

 Following the October 7 attacks, Vučić condemned the "horrific attacks", adding that "the Jewish people have endured a history of suffering and Israel deserves to live in peace and security".
 Media reports have suggested Serbia is a major supplier of weapons and ammunition to Israel during the Gaza war, with at least two major shipments sent during the conflict.
 Serbia's state-owned arms manufacturer, Yugoimport SDPR, exported €42.3 million worth of arms and ammunition to Israel during 2024, mostly 155 mm artillery shells.
 In September 2024, Israeli President Isaac Herzog visited Sebia, meeting with Vučić in Belgrade.

-In June 2025, due to the Iran–Israel war, Vučić announced halt on exporting arms to Israel.
+In June 2025, due to the Twelve-Day War, Vučić announced halt on exporting arms to Israel.
 This came after Iran warned that providing weapons to Israel would be considered an "act of aggression" against Iran.

+In April 2026, BIRN revealed that Serbia was planning to open a drone factory in cooperation with Israeli company Elbit Systems, a company which was criticised for taking part in the Gaza war.
+Vučić announced the opening of the factory in March, without mentioning the name of the company.
+The factory was opened in September 2026.